-The Audit Committee currently consists of David Kong, (Chair), Jack Austin, and Greg Hawkins.
+The Audit Committee currently consists of David Kong, (Chair), Jack Austin, and Maria Tang.
 The directors of the Company have determined that all members of the Audit Committee are "independent" and "financially literate" for the purposes of applicable laws and the rules of the TSX and NYSE American.
-The directors of the Company have also determined that David Kong, Jack Austin, and Greg Hawkins is each an "Audit Committee Financial Expert" for the purposes of applicable laws and the rules of the TSX and NYSE American.
-The designation of a member of the Audit Committee as an "Audit Committee Financial Expert" does not make him an "expert" for any purpose, impose any duties, obligations or liability on the member that are greater than those imposed on members of the board of directors (the "Board") who do not carry this designation or affect the duties, obligations or liability of any other member of the Audit Committee.
+The directors of the Company have also determined that David Kong, Jack Austin, and Maria Tang is each an "Audit Committee Financial Expert" for the purposes of applicable laws and the rules of the TSX and NYSE American.
+The designation of a member of the Audit Committee as an "Audit Committee Financial Expert" does not make the member an "expert" for any purpose, impose any duties, obligations or liability on the member that are greater than those imposed on members of the Board who do not carry this designation or affect the duties, obligations or liability of any other member of the Audit Committee.

-The Audit Committee operates under the guidelines of the Audit Committee Charter which is reproduced later in this AIF.
+The Audit Committee operates under the guidelines of the charter of the Audit Committee (the "Audit Committee Charter") which is reproduced later in this AIF.
 The Audit Committee, among other things, reviews the annual financial statements of the Company for recommendation to the Board, reviews and approves the quarterly financial statements, oversees the annual audit process, the Company's internal accounting controls and the resolution of issues identified by the Company's auditors, and recommends to the Board the firm of independent auditors to be nominated for appointment by the shareholders at the next annual general meeting.
 In addition, the Audit Committee meets annually with the Company's auditors both with and without the presence of any members of the Company's management.